 Appreciation in Everything I Do

 The real reason I’m writing all of this is because I’ve been actively working on showing appreciation in everything I do.
 It’s incredibly important for me.
 I wouldn’t be here without you, so showing my appreciation is necessary.
 And, as I’ve said, I was in a place in my life where I wasn’t given the appreciation that I wanted.
-A simple act of honest appreciation can go a long way, and so I try to embrace that in all things.

 For instance, in my book, Will It Fly?, I have a credits section that calls out specific individuals who helped in creating the book.
 If someone has contributed to something that I’ve worked on, such as the book, I give credit where credit is due.
 The same goes for the closing section of many of my blog posts, emails, and podcasts.
 I say, “I appreciate you.”